iamluizhadad/grant-framework/applications/application-template.md

 > We expect the teams to already have a solid idea about your project's expected final state.
 Therefore, we ask the teams to submit (where relevant):

-- Mock-ups/designs of any UI components
-- Data models of the core functionality
+- Data models of the core functionality - Lucca
-- API specifications of the core functionality
+- API specifications of the core functionality - Lucca
-- An overview of the technology stack to be used
+- An overview of the technology stack to be used - Lucca
-- Documentation of core components, protocols, architecture, etc. to be deployed
+- Documentation of core components, protocols, architecture, etc. to be deployed - Lucca
-- PoC/MVP or other relevant prior work or research on the topic
+- PoC/MVP or other relevant prior work or research on the topic - Apresentação que está com a Ju
 - What your project is _not_ or will _not_ provide or implement
   - This is a place for you to manage expectations and to clarify any limitations that might not be obvious
+  - Falar do decouple

 ### Ecosystem Fit